pirl-unc/StarSalmon/README.md

 ## ToDos
 * This package really should be called something like PostSalmon or PostRNAQuant(once adapted to other quantifiers)
 * Should restrict bm_results to the duplicated ensembl/ucsc and then look at the hgnc and entrez and make some smarter choices there.
-Right now you are stuck with whatever is frist in the look-up table
+Right now you are stuck with whatever is frist in the look-up table.
+Maybe, in the event of multiple matches, take the one that appear in the lookup column.
+This should be what the gene would convert to for gmt files as well.